isomerpages/govtech-corp/media/technews/_posts/2024-06-27-post-3 Must Have Tech Tools for Singapore Businesses.md

 <br>(These are just some of the few features on<a href="https://www.gobusiness.gov.sg/" rel="noopener noreferrer nofollow" target="_blank"><u> GoBusiness</u></a>, check out
 the site to learn more!)</p>
 <h3>Take B2B to the next level with TradeTrust</h3>
-<p>TradeTrust is a framework designed to enhance the trustworthiness of electronic
+<p><a href="/products-and-services/for-businesses/trade-transactions/" rel="noopener noreferrer nofollow" target="_blank">TradeTrust</a> is
-trade documents.
+a framework designed to enhance the trustworthiness of electronic trade documents.
 It integrates globally recognised standards with public blockchain technology, enabling seamless interoperability across digital platforms for governments and businesses.</p>
 <p>In simple terms: It's kind of like a digital envelope for businesses,
 helping them to make their trade documents verifiable (Verifiable Documents) and/or transferable (Electronic Transferable Records - ETR)easily and securely.